shreyansh26/shreyansh26.github.io/_posts/2025-03-02-cross-encoder-inference-optimization.md

 )
 ```

-While there is a regular `flash_attn_func` that might have worked, integrating our attention mask to mask padding tokens was not straightforward for me.
+While there is a regular `flash_attn_func` that might have worked, integrating our attention mask to mask padding tokens was not straightforward.

 ## The Hybrid Approach